run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/upgrade.md

 ### Upgrade from version 2.9 or 2.10

+Two significant changes to the control-plane installation have happened with version 2.12: _PVC ownership_ and _installation customization_.

+#### PVC Ownership

-With version 2.12, Run:ai transfers control of storage to the customer.
-Specifically, the Kubernetes Persistent Volumes are now owned by the customer and will not be deleted when the Run:ai control plane is uninstalled.
+Run:ai has transferred control of storage to the customer.
+Specifically, the Kubernetes Persistent Volumes are now owned by the customer and will not be deleted when the Run:ai control-plane is uninstalled.

-To remove the ownership, run:
+To remove the ownership in an older installation, run:

 ```
 kubectl patch pvc -n runai-backend pvc-thanos-receive  -p '{"metadata": {"annotations":{"helm.sh/resource-policy": "keep"}}}'